idrv/idrv/README.md

 The repository contains projects done either independently or as a part of professional courses, including the "Data Science specialist" apprenticeship program by Yandex Practicum.
 If a direct URL is given, the project's available.
-The [The repository in Russian](https://github.com/idrv/portfolio-rus) is usually one step ahead, as the projects were documented in Russian in the first place.
+[The repository in Russian](https://github.com/idrv/portfolio-rus) is usually one step ahead, as the projects were documented in Russian in the first place.

 1. [Saint-Petersburg's realty market study](https://github.com/idrv/portfolio-eng/tree/main/Saint-PetersburgRealtyStudyEng)